Houston's Line of

 HFD Line of Duty Death

-Joe Solito, died with Fidel Chabolla, in a collision between Engine 8 and Ladder 1.
-The fire alarm box at Gable Street and MKT Railroad transmitted an alarm.
-Events led to the collision of these two apparatus at the intersection of Preston Street and Crawford Street.
-Engine 10 was the first due company; they were on another assignment and were replaced by Engine 8.
+Joe Solito, died, along with Fidel Chabolla, in a collision between Engine 8 and Ladder 1.
+The fire alarm box at Gable Street and MKT Railroad transmitted an alarm which led to the collision of these two apparatus at the intersection of Preston Street and Crawford Street.
+Engine 10, was the first due company was on another assignment and was replaced by Engine 8.
 Ladder 1 had trouble starting and was delayed leaving quarters.
 This put both trucks in the intersection at the same time.
 Seven firefighters were injured in the accident.
-Joe was transported to St. Joseph Hospital where efforts to revive him failed.
+Joe was transported to St. Joseph Hospital where efforts to save him failed.

 |